Interval0043/KTE-Wiki/content/Species/Mavela.md

 Mavela are pale-white, night-dwelling [[Human|Humans]] twisted by the over-abundance of magic within [[Godfall]], previously known on Earth as humans; Who were ripped out of their world without a second thought, right into the hands of [[Niocstra]], who remolded humanity’s societal expectations into a brutal dystopia of kill-and-conquer.
 Their souls were doomed to embody the essence of negative emotion, which makes their kind much more susceptible to becoming severely mentally ill, or worse: Evil, remorseless fiends that leech off of, and destroy the world around them.

-They’re taller, far stronger, and their bodies rapidly mutate to survive any extreme.
+They’re far more powerful than humans, and their bodies rapidly mutate to survive any extreme.

 Kills growing to their name means power, both figuratively and literally.